midonet/midonet/docs/neutron_translation.md

 If the port is on an uplink network, bind the router port according to the binding information provided in the Neutron port data.
 See the PORT CREATE section for more information on port binding.

+For every other subnet 'sub' attached to this ports network: for every router port on 'sub', create a route with this subnets
+       destination address leaving this router port.

 ### DELETE